-Citizens of most countries do not need a visa for the Philippines for visits lasting less than 30 days.
-A full list of countries exempt from obtaining a visa to enter the country can be found on the official website for the Department of Foreign Affairs.
+The citizens of most countries do not need a visa to visit the Philippines for less than 30 days.
+A comprehensive list of countries eligible for visa exemptions in the Philippines is available on the official website of the Department of Foreign Affairs.

 Travellers must simply ensure that their passport is valid for at least six months and have proof of return tickets.
 Those who wish to visit the Philippines for a longer stay must apply for a visa or permit in person at the nearest embassy or consulate of the Philippines.